 Pursuant to the R.O.C.
 Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
 Further, the R.O.C.
 Securities and Exchange Act requires that the amount of capital surplus to be capitalised mentioned above should not exceed 10% of the paid-in capital each year.
 Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient.
-On June 10, 2020 and June 12, 2019, the distribution of cash dividends from capital surplus was approved by the shareholders and amounted to \$29,099 and \$33,256, respectively.
-On February 26, 2021, the Board of Directors proposed the distribution of cash of \$35,138 from capital surplus.
+On July 13, 2021 and June 10, 2020, the distribution of cash dividends from capital surplus was approved by the shareholders and amounted to \$35,956 and \$29,099, respectively.
+As of February 24, 2022, the appropriation of 2021 earnings has not yet been proposed by the Board of Directors.